qhquanghuy/zio-wallpaper-api-crawler/README.md

 # Intro

-Simple ETL using zio ecosystem, reactivemongo and scala build tool mill
+Simple ETL using ZIO Stream, reactivemongo and scala build tool mill

 Scrape data from API then load it to mongodb